jchiefelk/ITEC-430/python-mysql/README.md

 </p>

-<h3>What is atomicity?</h3>
+<h3>7) What is atomicity?</h3>

 <p>
 	Atomic data, atomicity, is having data stored in its most indivisible and irreducible piece.
+An example of some data that is NOT atomic is a full name like "Satoshi Nakamoto".
+This piece of data is made up of both a first name and a last name.
+In MySQL, the atomic way would be store the first and last name individually in their own column.
+First and last names cannot be reduced further, therefore our data store in those columns is atomic.
 </p>

 <h3>Relationships</h3>